SkooveLearn PianoDownload on the App Store

 • 6/8 means there are 6 beats in each measure and an eighth note receives one count.

-Within each of these, the beats can still be broken down into faster notes.
-However, the printed music will always respect the basic beats, grouping faster notes together into the main beats.
+Within each of these, the beats can still be divided into faster notes, giving us different rhythms.
+However, printed music will always respect the basic beats, grouping faster notes together into the main beats giving a visual representation of the time feel.

 Common time signatures

-Just as a language has its popular phrases and words, music has its prevalent time signatures.
+Just as a language has its popular phrases and words, music has some more prevalent time signatures.
 These common time signatures form the rhythmic backbone of much of the music we hear.
-Let’s dive in and explore some of these musical mainstays.

 4/4 time signature